 A pair of maps - one tube, one tube/rail - has been the default display on a very large number of tube platforms for many years.
 On such platforms the tube map was always on the Station Closed board, and the tube/rail map usually in an ordinary frame alongside.
 Covering over every fireproof tube map has left just the tube/rail map, which isn't optimal but avoids wasting any additional resources at this stage.
 Hopefully the glass frames will get tube maps the next time a reprint is posted, but for now no serious navigational damage is being done.

 While I was travelling around the network I also spotted several other idiosyncrasies.
-Bethnal Green and Mile End (eastbound) have both been given new fireproof vinyl maps despite there being a tube/rail map passengers could consult instead, suggesting that the latest rollout has been inconsistent.
+Bethnal Green (eastbound) has been given a new fireproof vinyl map despite there being a tube/rail map passengers could consult instead, suggesting that the latest rollout has been inconsistent.
 West Ham's northbound Jubilee line platform has been given a new fireproof vinyl map but its southbound counterpart, in an identical state of maplessness, has not.
 And Paddington eastbound on the Bakerloo line turns out to be another entirely mapless platform, with only a blue heritage poster and a big frame where a paper tube map could be, but isn't.
 This is Paddington, for heaven's sake, not some minor backwater.

 So when TfL's Senior Press Officer told me "we are working to put Tube maps up at any platforms that no longer have one due to the new heritage boards", I know of at least three platforms that have been overlooked (Plaistow, Liverpool Street, Paddington) and there are probably several more.
 And when he said "additional poster frames are also planned to be installed at stations in the coming weeks", that number of weeks is greater than seven, because I've seen no evidence anywhere yet of any new frames going up.